guillemalomar/GeneticAlgorithm/README.md

 ```
 ### Testing

-Some tests have been added to the 'tests' folder.
+Some tests will bee added to the 'tests' folder.
 To run them, simply type from the main project folder:
 ```
 nosetests tests
 ```